 A personal assistant plays an important role in the community.
-PA's offer all sorts of services to their clients including cleaning, food preparation, shopping, personal care, gardening, pet care and many other jobs that people require.
+PA’s offer all sorts of services to their clients including cleaning, food preparation, shopping, unregulated personal care within CQC guidelines, gardening, pet care and many other jobs that people require.

 As a PA you can:

 - Choose what services you wish to offer.

 - You may become Employed by a client or you can be Self-Employed.

 - If you are self-employed you must register with HMRC and may be required by a client to evidence that fact.

 - Most unregulated personal care requires you to be employed by your client.
 This is to comply with the requirements of CQC regulation for self-directed individual personal care.